ethereum/EIPs/EIPS/eof-contract-size.md

 A further increase can be proposed with applying these changes to EOF.

 This increase still fits within the gas schedule, limiting the size to less than what gas limits allow.
 In [EIP-170](./eip-170.md) the gas limit was first set "by setting the cap at a value slightly higher than what is feasible with current gas limits."
-At that time the gas limit had not exceeded 5 Million Gas.
+At that time the gas limit had not exceeded 5M gas.

-A simple analysis shows contract deployements for 64KiB contracts to be between 14 and 16 million gas, roughly close to the current 15M target.
+A simple analysis shows contract deployements for 64KiB contracts to be between 14M and 16M gas, roughly close to the current 15M target.

 |                     |    Cancun |   This EIP |    30m Gas | Max Initcode |
 |---------------------|----------:|-----------:|-----------:|-------------:|